 The Fund will ideally support new, cross-disciplinary initiatives.
 It may also, in some cases, support projects that already exist or are being planned.
 It accepts proposals each year for projects that begin or take place in the following academic year.
 Programs for the current funding cycle must begin or take place in the 2016-2017 academic year.

 Proposals should consist of a project narrative (no more than three pages) and detailed budget.
-The narrative section should address some of the following: how the project will engage a diverse group of students, foster cross-campus partnerships, engage one or more of the art & culture centers and impact the Penn and local communities.
-Projects may be funded in whole or in part; grants will generally not exceed $5,000.
-Questions and proposals can be addressed to Brooke Sietinsons in the Penn Art & Culture Initiative, email@example.com.
+The narrative section should address some of the following: how the project will engage a diverse group of students, foster cross-campus partnerships, engage one or more of Penn’s art and culture centers, and impact the Penn and local communities.
+Projects may be funded in whole or in part; grants will generally not exceed $3000.
+Questions can be addressed to Brooke Sietinsons (firstname.lastname@example.org).

 Proposals are due no later than TBA, submitted by email to Brooke Sietinsons (email@example.com).
 Please include the name and email addresses of the primary project participants.
 Applicants will be notified by email of award decisions later in the spring semester.